rsgcata/go-migrations/README.md

 ## Recommendations & hints

-No locking is done while persisting migration execution changes in the repository.
+No database locking is done while persisting migration execution changes in the repository.
 This is due to the fact that, in distributed systems, it's hard to manage cluster level locking (for example, at the time of writing, year 2024, MariaDB does not support advisory locking or table locks with Galera Cluster).
 It is preferred to give locking control to the caller, for example, if automatic migrations